SharpDevOps10/NestAuth/README.md

 If you want to know about **Migrations**, you can follow this link - [Migrations](https://github.com/fictadvisor/fictadvisor-api/wiki/Migration)

+## Merge Conflicts

+If you want to know about **Merge Conflicts**, you can follow this link - [Merge Conflicts](https://github.com/fictadvisor/fictadvisor-api/wiki/Merge-conflicts#how-to-resolve-merge-conflicts)

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).